DavidGeeraerts/AI/Glossory.md

 ### Benchmark
 > is a standardized test or evaluation procedure used to compare the performance of different machine learning models on a specific task or dataset.
 Benchmarks provide a common framework for researchers and developers to assess the capabilities of different models, identify state-of-the-art approaches, and track progress in the field.
 Common benchmarks include image classification tasks, natural language processing tasks, and reinforcement learning environments.
 List of [benchmarks](README.md#benchmarks-order-by-name-).

+### (BERT) Bidirectional Encoder Representations from Transformers
+> is a pre-trained language model developed by Google that uses a transformer architecture to learn bidirectional representations of text.
+BERT is trained on a large corpus of text data using unsupervised learning, allowing it to capture deep contextual relationships between words and phrases.
+BERT has been widely adopted in natural language processing tasks, such as question answering, text classification, and named entity recognition, due to its ability to generate high-quality contextual embeddings.

 ### (BM25) Best Matching 25
 > is a classic and widely used sparse retrieval model for information retrieval tasks.
 Unlike dense embedding models like DPR, which rely on dense vector representations, BM25 is based on lexical matching and statistical properties of text.
 It is a probabilistic model that ranks documents or passages based on their relevance to a query.
 BM25 is commonly used in search engines and information retrieval systems to retrieve relevant documents or passages based on keyword matching and term frequency-inverse document frequency (TF-IDF) weighting.
 BM25 remains a popular choice for retrieval tasks due to its simplicity, efficiency, and strong performance in many scenarios.
 However, for tasks requiring semantic understanding, dense embedding models like [DPR](#dpr-dense-passage-retrieval) are often preferred.